+All the data for demand, energy prices, installed generation capacity, VRE availability and transmission parameters were gathered from various sources, with information ranging from the years 2018 to 2020.
+One can refer to Appendix \ref{appendix: data} for more information regarding the data.

-Due to the large-scale nature of the case study instance and the consequent computational challenges we faced, we limited the range of the values for each of the input parameters to a discrete set with two values in our sensitivity analysis.
+\paragraph{Input parameters} Due to the large-scale nature of the case study instance and the consequent computational challenges we have faced, we limited the range of the values for each of the input parameters to a discrete set with two values in the sensitivity analysis.
 The first one represents a possible ``low'' value, and the second one represents a ``high'' value for a corresponding parameter.
 Therefore, we solve the case study instance for each possible set of 4 input parameters where each parameter takes one of two possible values from a corresponding set which leads to solving 16 different instances in total.
 The values for the parameters are presented in Table \ref{Tab: Nordic_case_input_parameters}.
 It is worth mentioning that the data for the TEB and GEB is presented for an annual time frame.
-The TEB is based on the open data provided in the 2022 report of green solutions for Nordic energy system \citep{nordics_tsos}.
-The report states that the investments in the transmission infrastructure planned over the next ten years exceed \euro 25B.
-The project involves 4 TSOs: Fingrid (Finland), Energinet (Denmark), Statnett (Norway) and Svenska Kraftnät (Sweden).
-Hence, we assumed that a 10-year budget for one TSO would comprise \euro 6.25B.
-The GEB is based on the Swedish GenCo VATTENFALL report \citep{vattenfall_2022} indicating that the company planned growth investments of a total SEK 34 billion (about \euro3B) for 2022-2023.
-For the numerical experiments, the annual TEB and GEB values were levelled to a day-based scale by dividing them by 365.
-The data regarding the carbon tax is based on the data provided by the European review of energy taxation, carbon pricing and energy subsidies 2022 \citep{EU_review_taxation_2022}.
+More information on the procedure for generation input parameter values can be found in Appendix \ref{appendix: data}.